WebAssembly/design/GC.md

 ## Native GC

-In contract to *opaque* reference types, a second feature would be to allow direct GC allocation and field access from WebAssembly code through *non-opaque* reference types.
+In contrast to *opaque* reference types, a second feature would be to allow direct GC allocation and field access from WebAssembly code through *non-opaque* reference types.